MJLee25/LEZ-spatial-did-korea/README.md

 If you use this code, please cite the corresponding article:

-> **Minju Lee, Mijeong Kim** *Pollutant-Specific and Spatial Spillover Effects of Low Emission Zones in South Korea: A Staggered Spatial DID Analysis.* (Manuscript under review.)
+> **Minju Lee, Mijeong Kim,** *Pollutant-Specific and Spatial Spillover Effects of Low Emission Zones in South Korea: A Staggered Spatial DID Analysis.* (Manuscript under review.)

 ## License